awesome-panel/awesome-panel/README.md

 [Awesome Panel](https://awesome-panel.org) aims to

 - inspire and help users of Panel and
-- to push the framework forward.
+- push the framework forward.

 This project provides